3M™ Scotch-Weld™ Epoxy Adhesive 100 Plus Clear Part B, 5 Gallon, 1 per case

-The mix ratio is 1:1 for quick, precise dispensing, and with a three- to five-minute working time there's some opportunity for repositioning to keep projects on track.
+The mix ratio for 3M™ Scotch-Weld™ Epoxy Adhesive DP100 Plus is 1:1 for quick, precise dispensing, and with a three- to five-minute working time there's some opportunity for repositioning to keep projects on track.
 The adhesive reaches handling strength in approximately 20 minutes and is fully cured in 48 hours (at 72°F/22°C).
-This product is available in bulk or smaller Duo-Pak cartridges.